VISHALGUPTA100803/Culinary_Haven/README.md

-# Meals App 🍲
+# Culinary Haven 🍲

-**Meals App** is a delightful Flutter application that allows food enthusiasts to explore a diverse range of recipes, save their favorite dishes, and enhance their culinary skills.
+**Culinary Haven** is a delightful Flutter application that allows food enthusiasts to explore a diverse range of recipes, save their favorite dishes, and enhance their culinary skills.
 Whether you're craving Italian pasta, quick & easy meals, or exotic Asian cuisine, this app has got you covered!

 ## Features 🌟